 - Forgetful in daily activities.

-Hyperactivity and Impulsivity: Six or more ADHD symptoms for children up to 16 years old.
+Hyperactivity and Impulsivity: Six or more symptoms of ADHD in children up to 16 years old.

 - Often fidgets or squirms in seat.